cta-observatory/pycorsikaio/README.md

 ## Features

+### Simple native reading

-Load CORSIKA binary particle or cherenkov data files using python and numpy.
+Load CORSIKA binary particle or Cherenkov data files using python and numpy.

 Also supports MMCS 6.5